 This Athletic District Development will replace existing outdated facilities with new stadia for baseball, softball and soccer.
 The project includes a new Performance Center, approximately 50,000 sf, which consists of new team and coach locker rooms, coaches' offices, equipment room, strength and conditioning, athletic training, hydro-therapy pools, conference room, video room and associated support spaces.
-This project also includes a new multi-purpose field that supports both Athletics and the Student Recreation departments.
+This project also includes a new multipurpose field that supports both Athletics and the Student Recreation departments.
 This new field will support activities such as lacrosse, soccer, and other club sports.
-Construction of enabling infrastructure work began in the Fall of 2018 with completion of stadia facilities in Summer 2020 and the Performance Center in Fall 2020.
+Construction of enabling infrastructure work began in the Fall of 2018 with completion of stadia facilities and the Performance Center in Winter 2021.